-It’s an off the beaten track beach which literally has around 4/5 people on it at any time (well in the offseason anyway).
+It’s an off-the-beaten-track beach that literally has around 4/5 people on it at any time (well in the offseason anyway).
 It was my little heaven.

-The swaying palm trees and the sand which lead into the beautiful ocean was gorgeous.
+The swaying palm trees and the sand which led into the beautiful ocean were gorgeous.

-The insta-famous palm trees swing look pretty awesome.
+The insta-famous palm trees swing looks pretty awesome.
 But actually, when I came down to it, I found it pretty terrifying!

-I’m only 5 foot and so climbing up the base of a tree to jump off wasn’t my idea of fun.
+I’m only 5 feet and so climbing up the base of a tree to jump off wasn’t my idea of fun.
 But, I tried it and it was pretty enjoyable in the end.

 The cost was 500 rupees per person to have unlimited rides.
 So, swing your heart out.